 Genetics aside, caffeine affects your cortisol levels.
 When you drink coffee (caffeine) your body excretes cortisol in response.
 This is part of the reason why you feel awake and energized after downing a cup of tea/coffee.
 If this cortisol effect occurs in moderation (think, one cup of coffee in a 24hr period), your body is more than adept at handling the load (so long as you have the right caffeine metabolizing genes!).

 But if you drink multiple cups of coffee over the course of the day, your body’s response to caffeine becomes diminished.
-One study examined subjects ingesting 0mg, 300mg (about three cups), or 600mg (about six cups) of caffeine each day for five days.
+One study examined subjects ingesting 0mg (none), 300mg (about three cups), or 600mg (about six cups) of caffeine each day for five days.
 By the end of the fifth day, those ingesting 600mg of caffeine daily had almost no cortisol surge in the morning (cortisol awakening response).
 Yet those who took in 0mg of caffeine had a healthy surge of cortisol in the morning.
-(12)
+(13)

 This study showed that high levels of caffeine intake can have a negative effect on your cortisol (and therefore energy) levels.
 If you’ve been properly diagnosed with adrenal fatigue (hypocortisolism), avoiding coffee/caffeine entirely is ideal.
 If you’re unsure of your cortisol levels, opt for no more than one cup of coffee each day.
 Preferably organic and dark roast as the roasting process reduces caffeine levels!

 Should you drink coffee if you’re fatigued?

 Well, that depends.

 Do you have the right genes to properly metabolize caffeine?